nlpatunt/sgrades/README.md

 ## 🙏 Acknowledgments

-Thanks to dataset authors and the open-source community (FastAPI, Hugging Face, etc.) that make BESESR possible.
+Thanks to dataset authors and the open-source community (FastAPI, Hugging Face, etc.) that make S-GRADES possible.